Our healthy baked chicken tenders (no breading) are the BEST way to enjoy flavorful chicken tenders that can be used in a variety of ways!

 Plain Baked Chicken Tenders

-Plain baked chicken tenders are something we love to keep in our fridge - and they are always on our list for a meal-prep day.
-When he is home, our college-aged son always knows where to look when he raids the fridge. 😉
+Plain raw chicken tenders are something we recommend keeping in the fridge or freezer- and they are always on our list for a meal-prep day.
+Plus they're cheaper than other chicken cuts!

-Super versatile, baked chicken tenders without breading are the perfect finger food, quick snack, or easy lunch or dinner option.
-We love to use these healthy tenders in veggie wraps, to make a filling and delicious Cobb salad, or even to create a quick and easy chicken taco salad.
-Or, whip up a quick keto-friendly soup or casserole when you start with these low-carb chicken tenders.
+Super versatile, oven baked chicken tenders without breading are the perfect finger food, quick snack, or easy lunch or dinner option.
+We love to use these healthy tenders in lunch wraps, to make a filling and delicious Cobb salad, or even to create a quick and easy chicken taco salad.

 You will love these Oven Baked Chicken Tenders

-- Seasoned with butter or oil and chicken rub, our baked chicken tenders no breading recipe is the perfect canvas for you to build a great-tasting meal on.
+- Seasoned with butter and/or extra virgin olive oil and chicken rub, our simple baked chicken tenders no breading recipe is absolutely delicious plus can used in so many ways.

-- Our plain baked chicken tenders is the perfect recipe for those following gluten-free, keto, low-carb, and paleo lifestyles, as well as those who are looking for sugar-free meal ideas.
+- Our plain baked chicken tenders are the perfect recipe for those eating healthy following gluten-free, keto, low-carb, and paleo lifestyles.

-- With a cook time of just 10-minutes, these chicken tenders ready faster than traditional breaded varieties.
+- With a cook time of just 10-minutes, these chicken tenders are ready even faster than traditional breaded varieties plus healthier than deep frying.

-- The whole recipe needs just 3 ingredients and less than 20-minutes of your time.
+- The whole recipe needs just a few ingredients and less than 20-minutes of your time!

 Baked Chicken Tenderloins ingredients